-Story of the first twins who get lost and get help from Iyan and Tate to get back to their camp and family.
-In his sorrow over not being able to help children in the future, Iyan who is Rock, cries and sheds tears of pebbles.
-Tate calms Iyan's grief by showing him how they can leave something behind, the tears, that will help all children in the future, children of all ages.
+Godfrey tells the story of the first twins who get lost and get help from Iyan and Tate to get back to their camp and family.
+In his sorrow over not being able to help children in the

 Meriwether Lewis and the Sioux at Bad River

-The descendants of this encounter live on the Lower Brule Reservation mainly, but are scattered about.
-This presentation is a comparison/combining of the Lewis Journal information which includes a marriage description, with the Deloria information about the historical culture of the Sioux to get a true picture of the events of this encounter.
+The descendants of this encounter live mainly n the Lower Brule Reservation, but are scattered about.
+Godfrey presents a comparison/combining of the Lewis Journal information which includes a marriage description, and the Deloria information on the historical culture of the Sioux.

 Speaking of Ella Deloria